 None of the persons listed above under "Directors and Nominees" and "Officers and Employees" owns any of the Company's securities of record but not beneficially.
 Information regarding the beneficial ownership (within the meaning of Rule 13d-3 under the Exchange Act), as of November 19, 2010 (the Record Date), of shares of Common Stock by Enzo's incumbent directors, your Board's Class II Director-nominees - Mr. Barry W. Weiner and Dr. Bernard L. Kasten - and Drs.
 Elazar Rabbani, Kevin Krenitsky and Stephen B. H. Kent and Messrs.
-Irwin C. Gerson, Gregory M. Bortz and Andrew R. Crescenzo, each of whom may be deemed to be a participant in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the section entitled "Security Ownership of Certain Beneficial Owners and Management" of the Proxy Statement (see page 5 of the Proxy Statement).
+Irwin C. Gerson, Gregory M. Bortz and Andrew R. Crescenzo, each of whom is a participant in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the section entitled "Security Ownership of Certain Beneficial Owners and Management" of the Proxy Statement).
 Information regarding the beneficial ownership, as of the Record Date, of shares of Common Stock by Messrs.
-Herbert B. Bass and David C. Goldberg, each of whom may be deemed to be a participant in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the table below.
+Herbert B. Bass and David C. Goldberg, each of whom is a participant in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the Board's of certain of proxies in connection with the Annual Meeting, is set forth in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the Board's solicitation of proxies in connection with the Annual Meeting, is set forth in the table below.